JiteshBalani/PL-Assessment/README.md

 ## Usage

+For a quick check, you can directly run the command below.
+Hyderabad

 After installing the Dependencies, open the index.js file and change the arguments of the function called on line no. 148.